Fitting a Petflap

 If this is the first pet door fitted into the door identify carefully where the Petflap is to go.
 Pet doors should be fitted towards the hinge side of a door rather than the handle side, and should sit between panels.
 Where possible avoid cutting into cross-door panels.
 Your door should be clean and dry before fitting the Petflap.
 Check that your door is level and flat.
 Silicone sealant can compensate for a slight distortions in the door.

 The rear collar also acts as a template.
-Place it on the door ensuring it’s level – a blob of sticky tack or piece of tape can help at this stage.
-Carefully mark the inner square on the door then cut on the wide side of the mark.
-The Petflap tunnel will now slide through the hole.
-When you’re satisfied with the fit, you’re ready to fix the Petflap to the door.
+Place it on the appropriate place on the door – a blob of sticky tack or piece of tape can help at this stage.
+Carefully mark the inner edge on the door.

 3. Fitting a Petflap

-When looking from the inside of the door, fit the Petflap with the locking mechanism in the top left hand corner.
-The Petflap should push through the hole from the external side of your door with the plate pushed flat against the door’s external surface
+When looking from the inside of the door, fit the Petflap with the locking mechanism at 9 o’clock.
+The Petflap should push through the hole from the external side of your door with the plate pushed flat against the door’s external surface.

 We recommend fixing your Petflap to the door with silicone sealant.
 With a little care the sealant can be removed if you need to move the Petflap.
 Apply sealant to the flat suface of the external front plate that will be pressed against the front door.
 Press the Petflap firmly against the door.
 Carefully do the same with the template, which now forms a rear cover for the inside.
 Take care to secure the main body of the Petflap so as to not to push the Petflap back through the hole when fitting the